NEASQC/WP6_QNLP/README.md

 The classical classifiers are implemented in the notebook [Classical classifiers.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Classical_classifiers.ipynb).
 The file [NNClassifier.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/classical/NNClassifier.py) contains the class and functions used to prepare the data, build and train the convolutional and feedforward networks.

 Regarding the variational quantum circuit, in the notebook [Single_sentence_example.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Single_sentence_example.ipynb) we can find an example where the circuit parameters are optimized based on only one sentence.
 In the notebook [Dataset_example.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Dataset_example.ipynb), we can find an example on the variational algorithm trained with a whole dataset of sentences.
-We also can see there the implementation of a function to guess a missing word in a sentence.
+There, one can also find the implementation of a function to guess a missing word in a sentence.

 The functions and classes used to implement the variational quantum circuit are taken from different files.
 In [dictionary.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/dictionary.py) we define classes that allow us to store the words than can appear on a sentence in dictionaries.
 Functions are defined that allow us to get and update the variational parameters associated to each word in the quantum circuit.
-Some of these functions are used in [sentence.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/sentence.py), which provides the required tools to build the structure of the circuit that represents the sentence depending on its type and in some user-defined parameters. [ciruit.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/circuit.py) contains functions that build, simplify (by qubit contractions) and execute the variational circuit.
+Some of these functions are used in [sentence.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/sentence.py), which provides the required tools to build the structure of the circuit that represents the sentence depending on its type and on some user-defined parameters. [ciruit.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/circuit.py) contains functions that build, simplify (by qubit contractions) and execute the variational circuit.
 A class to optimize the variational parameters of the circuit with respect to a sentence or dataset of sentences can be found on [optimizer.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/optimizer.py).
 Finally, in [loader.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/pre-alpha/loader.py) we can find functions that help in the processing of the datasets.

 ## Alpha Functionalities